 Ben Jones presented to the committee as a follow up to the December 11, 2019 council meeting.
 The proposed Post-Secondary Education Consortium Sub-Committee of the Council was approved by the Council.
-The committee will look at the collaboration across academic institutions that will serve our population and how can we create a collaborative approach to working with our technical colleges and universities to offer post-secondary education to many more institutions.
+The committee will look at the collaboration across academic institutions that will serve our population and how can we create a collaborative approach between the technical colleges and universities to offer expanded post-secondary education opportunities.